thoth-station/kebechet/kebechet/managers/thoth_advise/README.rst

 Example
 =======

-An example configuration for thamos `.thoth.yaml`
+An example configuration for thoth `.thoth.yaml`

 NOTE: This configuration file should be in the root directory of your repository